 4. Submissions may be submitted online or on NTSC DVD in Region 0 or Region 1 format.
 If submitting via DVD, please indicate FilmFreeway tracking number and running time on the DVD.

-5. If a film is selected for the festival, the film maker must provide a file of either .MP4 or .MOV by October 15th.
+5. If a film is selected for the festival, the film maker must provide a file of either .MP4 or .MOV a minimum of 10 days before the Festival's opening night.
 DVDs will not be accepted for showing at the Festival.

 6. Submit a separate entry for each film submission.